 Golden Bells – ringing out the good news that Jesus the Last Adam has paid the price of our sin from eating the forbidden fruit!
 We can now approach God and see His face without dying (Exodus 28:35) and not just His backside like Moses under the law.
 We are now at peace with God because Jesus has born the full judgment of God’s wrath for us!
 (Exodus 33:20-23.
 Romans 5:1;10:15.
 Ephesians 2:13-18.
 1 John 3:2)

-This diadem, crown, or headband was constructed with one piece of pure gold in which was engraved the simple message, “Holy to the Lord”.
-Unlike the crown that was worn by royalty on top of the head, this is worn across the forehead and extends from ear to ear.
+This diadem, crown, or headband was constructed with one piece of pure gold engraved with the simple message, “Holy to the Lord.”
+Unlike the crown worn by royalty on top of the head, this is worn across the forehead and extends from ear to ear.
 It was thin enough to arch across the forehead like a bow.
 Its width is approximately 4 cm (approximately 1.5 inches).
 It was worn at all times while the High Priest was within the Temple.
-The crown had three small holes: two on each end, and one in the center located along the upper edge.
+The crown had three small holes: two on each end and one in the center located along the upper edge.
 Through these holes, threads dyed with Sky-Blue color were run, and the ends of these threads were connected in the back of the priest’s head.
 In this manner, the crown, itself a thin plate, was kept tied and in place on the High Priest’s forehead.